urakubo/Dojo-standalone/README.md

 ## A part of many unresolved problems:

 1) Dojo_pyinstaller.zip ( https://1drv.ms/u/s!Ar0M8vZTxk-whyWDozBUZ0dQc9D- ) is big (300MB).
-This is because mahotas, h5py, and numpy require the MKL module that is very large.
+This is because mahotas, h5py, and numpy require the very large MKL module.

 2) Manual operation board (the bottom half of the small GUI) is under development.